Tharun-10Dragneel/Tharun-10Dragneel/README.md

 # About ME 💬 :

-### - I'm 20 years old Machine Learning & Artificial Intelligence and App Dev(Andriod) Enthusiast from India.
+### - I'm 20 years old Machine Learning & Artificial Intelligence and App Dev Enthusiast from India.